Close Free Consultation 24/7

 Orlando & Central Florida Enforcement of Settlement Agreement Lawyer

 As trusted family law attorneys, we realize that while many couples enter into pre-marital, post-nuptial, and other settlement agreements either prior to or after marriage in an effort to protect their assets/property and avoid issues such as spousal support or division of debt should the marriage end, there are occasions on which these agreements or "contracts" must be enforced.
-At Adams & Luka, we provide the legal guidance and support you need when an ex-spouse fails to comply with the terms set forth in a legal settlement agreement.
+At Adams, Luka, & Benton, we provide the legal guidance and support you need when an ex-spouse fails to comply with the terms set forth in a legal settlement agreement.

 The majority of divorces end when the spouses come to an agreement that establishes the obligations and rights of the parties involved, rather than a trial by the judge.
 Unfortunately, it is common for one party or the other to not live up to his or her end of the agreement.
 At this point, enforcement of the settlement agreement becomes necessary.
 As experienced divorce attorneys, we know that enforcement of settlement agreements typically requires filing a request with the court so that the spouse who is not in compliance will go before a judge who will order him or her to comply with the terms set forth in the agreement.
 However, how easy it is to bring the party into compliance depends on the issue at hand.